-The land availability index's population pressure analysis compares agricultural land and the number of farmer families in the watershed.
-The population pressure index for the land calculates using the formula.
+Population pressure analysis approached by the land availability index compares the area of agricultural land and the number of farmer families in the watershed.
+The population pressure index for the land is calculated using the formula.

-Population Pressure Analysis (PPA) = $\frac{A}{P}$
+Population Pressure Analysis (PPA) = $$\frac{A}{P}$$

-Description: A is an area of agricultural land; P is a number of farmer families
+Description : A is an area of agricultural land; P is a number of farmer families